-OT 525 Joshua 3 The book of Joshua is studied in light of recent research.
-S given to historical-critical issues (such as authorship, histor background), but the primary emphasis is upon literary theological significance.
-Exegetical treatment of the b representative.
-Special attention will be given to a Pente text (Hebrew or English credit available). ical and biographical characteristics and ook is selective and OT 526 Judges 3 The book of Judges is studied from the perspective of F ministry.
-Prime attention is given to the literary features ar of both the book and its parts.
-Key matters of scholar background, authorship, sociological context, etc., are also by chapter study is pursued inductively and informed by corporate interaction, and spiritual discernment.
-(The con either Hebrew or English credit.) d theological import ly debate, historical addressed.
-Chapter scholarly resources, OT 528 1 & 2 Samuel 3 The books of Samuel (1 & 2) are studied from the perspective faith and ministry.
-Prime attention is given to the literary featimport of the book and its parts.
-Key matters of scholar background, authorship, and sociological context are also by chapter study is pursued inductively and informed by corporate interaction, and spiritual discernment.
-(The coneither Hebrew or English credit.) tures and theological ly debate, historical addressed.
-Chapter scholarly resources, OT 529 1 & 2 Kings 3 The book of Kings (or 1 & 2 Kings) is studied from the persp faith and ministry.
-Prime attention is given to the literary fea import of both the book and its parts.
-Key matters of schola background, authorship, sociological context, etc., are also by section study is pursued inductively and informed by corporate interaction, and spiritual discernment.
-Prayerful each participant, will be shared in seminar fashion during as we gather around and before the holy Word and yield the Holy Spirit.
-(Hebrew or English credit available) bective of Pentecostal atures and theological arly debate, historical b addressed.
-Section scholarly resources, study, carried out by the course sessions, OT 538 Psalms 3 The book of Psalms is studied from the perspective of F ministry.
-Prime attention is given to the literary features ar of both the book and individual, representative psalms.
-Key debate, historical background, authorship, sociological c addressed.
-Study of selected psalms is pursued inductive scholarly resources, corporate interaction, and spiritual course may be taken for either Hebrew or English credit. ad theological import watters of scholarly ontext, etc., are also ely and informed by discernment.
-(The OT 540 Jonah 1 The book of Jonah is studied from the perspective of F entecostal faith and
+OT 525 Joshua 3

+The book of Joshua is studied in light of recent research.
+Some consideration is given to historical-critical issues (such as authorship, historical and biographical background), but the primary emphasis is upon literary characteristics and theological significance.
+Exegetical treatment of the book is selective and representative.
+Special attention will be given to a Pentecostal reading of the text (Hebrew or English credit available).

+OT 526 Judges 3

+The book of Judges is studied from the perspective of Pentecostal faith and ministry.
+Prime attention is given to the literary features and theological import of both the book and its parts.
+Key matters of scholarly debate, historical background, authorship, sociological context, etc., are also addressed.
+Chapter by chapter study is pursued inductively and informed by scholarly resources, corporate interaction, and spiritual discernment.
+(The course may be taken for either Hebrew or English credit.)

+OT 528 1 & 2 Samuel 3

+The books of Samuel (1 & 2) are studied from the perspective of Pentecostal faith and ministry.
+Prime attention is given to the literary features and theological import of the book and its parts.
+Key matters of scholarly debate, historical background, authorship, and sociological context are also addressed.
+Chapter by chapter study is pursued inductively and informed by scholarly resources, corporate interaction, and spiritual discernment.
+(The course may be taken for either Hebrew or English credit.)

+OT 529 1 & 2 Kings 3

+The book of Kings (or 1 & 2 Kings) is studied from the perspective of Pentecostal faith and ministry.
+Prime attention is given to the literary features and theological import of both the book and its parts.
+Key matters of scholarly debate, historical background, authorship, sociological context, etc., are also addressed.
+Section by section study is pursued inductively and informed by scholarly resources, corporate interaction, and spiritual discernment.
+Prayerful study, carried out by each participant, will be shared in seminar fashion during the course sessions, as we gather around and before the holy Word and yield to interpretation by the Holy Spirit.
+(Hebrew or English credit available)

+OT 538 Psalms 3

+The book of Psalms is studied from the perspective of Pentecostal faith and ministry.
+Prime attention is given to the literary features and theological import of both the book and individual, representative psalms.
+Key matters of scholarly debate, historical background, authorship, sociological context, etc., are also addressed.
+Study of selected psalms is pursued inductively and informed by scholarly resources, corporate interaction, and spiritual discernment.
+(The course may be taken for either Hebrew or English credit.)

+OT 540 Jonah 1

-1 entecostal faith and ministry.
+The book of Jonah is studied from the perspective of Pentecostal faith and ministry.
 Prime attention is given to the literary features and theological import of both the book and individual, representative Jonah.
 Key matters of scholarly debate, historical background, authorship, sociological context, etc., are also addressed.
 Study of Jonah is pursued inductively and is informed by scholarly resources, corporate interaction, and spiritual discernment.

-OT 542 Isaiah
+OT 542 Isaiah 3